vasudev-sharma/Python-Self-Control/README.md

 `python script.py -l "twitter.com, youtube.com, facebook.com"`

-## If you wish to automatically schedule blocking the websites during a day, set up a cron job:-
+## If you wish to automate blocking the websites, set up a cron job:-

 **NOTE:-** You can set up a cron job only  in Linux / Mac operating system